ClaudioMartino/IIIF-Downloader/README.md

 All the functions have been defined in `iiif.py`, you can include it in your project and run more complicated tasks.
 Have a look at the example directory.

 ## Working manifests
-The script has been tested with:
+The script has been tested with the following manifests and it worked:
 - https://api.irht.cnrs.fr/ark:/63955/fl685opg22dv/manifest.json
 - https://content.staatsbibliothek-berlin.de/dc/785884734/manifest
 - https://mss-cat.trin.cam.ac.uk/Manuscript/R.15.32/manifest.json